 ExpressVPN follows the industry standard when it comes to the packages they offer.
 While many VPN services have started to provide more extended subscription periods, ExpressVPN has stuck to the classic 1-month, 6-months and 12-months packages.

-Current prices on the ExpressVPN website at the time of writing are:
+Current prices on the ExpressVPN site at the time of writing are:

-The 1-month package from ExpressVPN is the least cost-effective and in all honesty, a little expensive.
+The 1-month package from ExpressVPN is the least cost-effective and a little expensive.

 It's also marginally more expensive than other providers.

 You should opt for the 12-month package because it's nearly half the price of paying monthly.
 They also throw in 3-months completely free, which means you essentially get 15 months for the price of 12.

 However, like many VPNs, ExpressVPN is offering huge discounts on a year's worth of privacy protection.
 It's where you'll find the highest value.

 There's a full money-back guarantee available allowing you to test the ExpressVPN service risk-free and see if it's suitable for you.
 You can change your mind in the first 30-days and get all of your money back, no questions asked.